 If you like fruity perfumes, you'll like these home fragrances…

 The Notes: Cherry, plum, pomegranate, jasmine, cherry blossom, iris, rose, vanilla, tonka bean, and musk.
-It's playfully nostalgic, nodding to first kisses and sweet, juicy cherry lip balm—just a little more grown-up.
+It's playfully nostalgic, like a nod to first kisses and sweet, juicy cherry lip balm—just a little more grown-up.

 The Notes: Orange, vanilla, and white musk, for a soft, fruity, and refreshing fragrance.